tommy-dk/validating-admission-policy/README.md

 ## Conclusion

 From my evalution `ValidatingAdmissionPolicy` is a really powerful engine utilising the CEL language which is very easy to write and understand.
-I found it very easy to write policies and extending them with a Custom Resource Definition, and from my viewpoint this will quickly make [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper) and [Kyverno](https://kyverno.io/) redundant.
+I found it very easy to write policies and extending them with a Custom Resource Definition, and from my viewpoint this will quickly make [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper) and [Kyverno](https://kyverno.io/) redundant once this is out of alpha.